ckeditor/ckeditor5/packages/ckeditor5-alignment/docs/features/text-alignment.md

 ## Demo

-Click inside a paragraph or a header and use the toolbar dropdown {@icon @ckeditor/ckeditor5-core/theme/icons/align-right.svg Text alignment} to change the alignment of a paragraph.
+Click inside a paragraph or a header and use the toolbar dropdown {@icon @ckeditor/ckeditor5-core/theme/icons/align-right.svg Text alignment} to change the alignment of the element.

 {@snippet features/text-alignment}